Moripaf/ToyProccesor/README.md

 ## Installation

-this app is made using .net framework 6 so you need the latest version of the .net framework to run this app
+this app is made using .net framework 6 so you need at least that version of the .net framework to run this app

 ## the Toy/2 Insttuction Set Architecture
 | Mnemonic    |            Description          |         Function          |